PixelVengeur/pixelvengeur.github.io/_posts/2024-04-07-truenas-and-active-directory.md

 To check that the machine is correctly enrolled into the domain, try to log in with a domain user.
 You could either
    - Log out of the machine, and log back in using `user@domain`
-   - Create an SSH connection, using the `ssh DOMAIN\user@ip` template
+   - Create an SSH connection from another machine to this one, using the `ssh DOMAIN\user@ip` template
      ```bash
      ssh MYHOMELAB\Administrator@NAS-Backup-1.myhomelab.net